-An average Human can hear sound frequencies from 20 Hz to 20 kHz, while under lab condition it can reach from 15 Hz to as high as 28 kHz, that is scientifically proven.
-But, did you ever want to test our hearing limit in terms of distance.
-It is actually simple, the sound simply have to be enormous for it to be heard thousand of miles away.
-Now the question is there any event previously occurred on the Earth’s surface that can produce such noise?
+An average Human can hear sound frequencies between 20 Hz and 20 kHz, while under lab condition, it can reach from 15 Hz to as high as 28 kHz, which is scientifically proven.
+But have you ever tested your hearing limit in terms of distance?

 Effects and Death Tolls

-According to the official Dutch East India Company records, nearly 165 villages and towns near Krakatoa were destroyed and hundreds suffered with severe damages.
-The eruption and most importantly the tsunami that followed killed at least 36,000 people if not more, thousands were injured.
-The eruption destroyed major parts of the island of Krakatoa.
+According to the official Dutch East India Company records, nearly 165 villages and towns near Krakatoa were destroyed, and hundreds suffered from severe damages.
+The eruption and most importantly, the tsunami that followed killed at least 36,000 people if not more, and thousands were injured.
+The eruption destroyed significant parts of the island of Krakatoa.

-This catastrophic event also effected weather conditions around the globe.
-Following the 1883 Krakatoa eruption, the average summer temperatures in the Northern Hemisphere fell by 1.2 °C. The temperatures didn’t fall back to normal until 1888, as weather patterns continued to be chaotic for years.
+This catastrophic event also affected weather conditions around the globe.
+Following the 1883 Krakatoa eruption, the average summer temperatures in the Northern Hemisphere fell by 1.2 °C. The temperatures didn’t go back to normal until 1888, as weather patterns continued to be chaotic for years.

-In the United States, the highest recorded rainfall hit Southern California from July 1883 to June 1884, which was later known as the “water year”.
-Similarly, Los Angeles and San Diego received 38.18 and 25.97 inch rainfall respectively, all has been attributed to the 1888s eruption in the Krakatoa.
+In the United States, the highest recorded rainfall hit Southern California from July 1883 to June 1884, which was later known as the “water year.”
+Similarly, Los Angeles and San Diego received 38.18 and 25.97-inch rainfall, respectively, all have been attributed to the 1888s eruption in the Krakatoa.